 Plants produce energy through the process of photosynthesis.
 Any fundamental property that is required for photosynthesis that becomes limited is said to be the limiting factor.
 The main factors required for optimal photosynthesis is light, water, Co2, temperature and nutrients.

 With indoor cultivation, we can provide light levels which exceed the co2 sufficiency and push plants into co2 limited states.
-Which means plants under these conditions are potentially wasting usable light to heat through non photochemical quenching.
+Which mean plants under these conditions are potentially wasting usable light to heat through non photochemical quenching.

-So how do we asses when co2 supplimentation should be used ?.
+So how do we asses when co2 supplementation should be used ?.
 Using plant science and research data on the cannabis photosynthesis characteristics.
 Cannabis has been shown to start becoming co2 limited at around 500umols PPFD.
 But significant limitation does not occur until around 700-1000umols PPFD.
 Because we know at what levels of light intensity cannabis leaves start to become co2 limited.
 Using this data we can use basic mathematic calculations to work out how much light is required to take advantage of co2 efficiently.

 Average light level calculations:

-Calculating the average light levels is the most ideal way for assessing light requirements for co2 supplimentation.
+Calculating the average light levels is the most ideal way for assessing light requirements for co2 supplementation.
 Using single measurements at center points of the canopy is not ideal because the light intensity can drastically drop off as the measurement is taken further from this point.
 In order to take advantage of co2, we must provide average light intensities that makes plants co2 limited not just in the center, but all over the canopy area.
 This does not mean co2 cannot be beneficial in applications where average light levels are not high enough.
 As users will find that they can bring their light source closer, reducing the level of wasted energy from radiation and reflection losses.
-But this level of use is not maximizing the supplimentation of co2 and so should be avoided.
+But this level of use is not maximizing the supplementation of co2 and so should be avoided.

 2 x 2 (4 square meters)

 200w-250w = 800-950 average PPFD